-This programme provides a focused route for English language professionals who wish to develop advanced knowledge and skills of Applied Linguistics and the ways this discipline informs the English language curriculum, pedagogy and assessment.
+This programme provides a focused route for language professionals who wish to develop advanced knowledge and skills of Applied Linguistics and the ways this discipline informs the language pedagogy, curriculum and assessment.
 You will study a range of sub-fields, theories and concepts in Applied Linguistics and related approaches to curriculum, assessment and pedagogy.
 You will become familiar with research strategies and techniques in Applied Linguistics.
-You will develop a deeper understanding of the theory and practice of English language teaching and gain the skills required to challenge current professional practice, to innovate, and to undertake a range of research and leadership roles in English language teaching.
+You will develop a deeper understanding of the theory and practice of language teaching and gain the skills required to challenge current professional practice, to innovate, and to undertake a range of research and leadership roles in language teaching.